Tutorial: Azure Active Directory integration with Evernote

 To add Evernote from the gallery, perform the following steps:

-In the search box, type Evernote, select Evernote from result panel then click Add button to add the application.
+In the search box, type Evernote, select Evernote from the result panel then click the Add button to add the application.

 Configure and test Azure AD single sign-on

 In this section, you configure and test Azure AD single sign-on with Evernote based on a test user called Britta Simon.
 For single sign-on to work, a link relationship between an Azure AD user and the related user in Evernote needs to be established.